Coronavirus (COVID-19): advice for workers

 If you’re not in work temporarily

-If you’re not working at the moment because you’re in self-isolation; you have care responsibilities or your employer has suspended business, your wages are likely still to receive an income.
+If you’re currently not working because you’re in self-isolation; you have care responsibilities or your employer has suspended business, your wages are likely still to receive an income.

 There are a range of supports to business to help them to pay wages and benefit supports to eligible individuals.

 If you and your employer both agree, your employer might be able to keep you on the payroll if they’re unable to operate or if they've reduced or no work for you to do because of coronavirus (COVID-19).
 This is known as being ‘on furlough’.

 Your employer could pay 80 per cent of your regular wages through the Coronavirus Job Retention Scheme, up to a monthly cap of £2,500.

 You’ll still be paid by your employer and pay taxes from your income.
 You may be able to do some work for your employer while on furlough.
 This is known as 'flexible furlough'.

 If your contract allows, you may also take on other employment and this will not affect the grant that they can claim for you under the scheme.

 You will need to be able to return to work for the employer that has placed you on furlough if they decide to stop furloughing you, and you must be able to do any training they require while on furlough.

 Statutory family-related payments for furloughed workers

 If you're entitled to Statutory Maternity Pay, Statutory Paternity Pay, Statutory Adoption Pay and Statutory Shared Parental Pay, you will not be disadvantaged if you have been furloughed.

 Your statutory calculations will be based on your full pay and not the furlough rate.

 If you’re off work sick